 Security decisions are final and non-negotiable.

-The following weapons are RESTRICTED from the convention:
+The following weapons are RESTRICTED from the convention.
+There will be:

-NO live ammunition firearms, even if there is no ammunition loaded or pins removed, authorities will be contacted immediately upon discovery and no warnings or second chances will be issued.
+NO live ammunition firearms, even if there is no ammunition loaded or the firing pins have been removed.
+Authorities will be contacted immediately upon discovery and no warnings or second chances will be issued.

 NO functional replica guns that have the capacity to hold a charge.
 These include, but are not limited to: pellet guns, BB guns, airsoft guns, paintball guns, cap guns, etc. Functional replicas will be confiscated for the duration of the convention.